-The rest of the indicators are dependent on the flux spectrum the sample was irradiated in.
+The rest of the indicators are dependent on the neutron flux (fluence rate) spectrum the uranium sample was irradiated in.
 An issue with this dependency is the great complexity surrounding the shape of the neutron flux spectrum.
-It varies with temperature, geometry, composition, and density of the materials in the system.
+It varies with temperature, geometry, fuel composition, and density of the materials in the system.
 It also has a spatial dependency, and derives itself from the cross sections of the materials themselves.
 These complexities cannot be ignored or simplified for precise answers, and various transport codes like MCNP or WIMS can be used to resolve the flux spectra, but in the case at hand, detailed descriptions of irradiated contexts are assumed to be unavailable for the sake of the forensic exercise, and the ensuing calculations will have a degree of error mostly due to the following assumption.

 The reason the neutron flux spectrum is important for the following calculations is because the calculations use one group cross sections, which is an assumption in itself.
 In order to calculate a single group cross section to determine estimates on the attribution indicators, a fast-to-thermal ratio will be assumed.
 Then the indicators of flux magnitude, initial enrichment, and fuel age will be determined.
 Then, another fast-to-thermal ratio will be assumed with the same calculation ensuing.
 This will be done for a wide range of fast-to-thermal ratios and the most internally consistent set of results will then be compared to results from MCNP and hopefully this methodology will provide a similar answer.
 This methodology should also provide a fast-to-thermal ratio which would give an indication to what type of reactor the fuel was irradiated in.